 The Most Popular Espresso Drinks

-There are many different types of espresso drinks.
+There are many different types of drinks.
 In this blog post, we will discuss the two most common espresso drinks: plain espresso, and milk with espresso.
 Each type of drink has its own unique set of flavors and textures that make it a pleasure to drink.
 We will also provide a brief description of each type of drink so that you can decide which one is right for you!
-This article has an overview of the espresso drink recipes, but we have hyperlinks to the detailed recipes if you want to make your own drinks at home.
+This article has an overview of the espresso drink recipes, but we have hyperlinks to the detailed recipes if you want to make your own coffee drinks at home.

 espresso being served in a coffee shop